oscdoctest/Qi-Docs/docs/Qi_Types.rst

 QiTypeProperty
 --------------

+A QiTypePropertyis used to define the collection of fields or Properties in a QiType.
-The collection of Properties for a QiType are each defined by a ``QiTypeProperty``.
+An instance of a QiType is represented by its Properties or members.

 The following table shows the required and optional QiTypeProperty fields.
 Fields that are not included are reserved for internal Qi use.

 +------------------+-------------------------+-------------+-------------------------------------+
 | Property         | Type                    | Optionality | Details                             |